 *C2.06.
 This congregation accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church.

 *C2.07.
-This congregation confesses the Gospel, recorded in the Holy Scriptures and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God’s mission in the world.
+This congregation confesses the Gospel, recorded in the Holy Scripture and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God’s mission in the world.

 CHAPTER 3.
 NATURE OF THE CHURCH

 *C3.01.
-All power in the church belongs to our Lord Jesus Christ, its head.
+All power in the Church belongs to our Lord Jesus Christ, its head.
 All actions of this congregation are to be carried out under his rule and authority.

 *C3.02.
+This church confesses the one, holy, catholic, and apostolic Church and is resolved to serve Christian unity throughout the world.

-C. The Church exists both as an inclusive fellowship and as local congregations gathered for worship and Christian service.
+*C3.03.
+The Church exists both as an inclusive fellowship and as local congregations gathered for worship and Christian service.
 Congregations find their fulfillment in the universal community of the Church, and the universal Church exists in and through congregations.
 The Evangelical Lutheran Church in America, therefore, derives its character and powers both from the sanction and representation of its congregations and from its inherent nature as an expression of the broader fellowship of the faithful.
-In length, it acknowledges itself to be in the historic continuity of the communion of saints; in breadth, it expresses the fellowship of believers and congregations in our day.C.
+In length, it acknowledges itself to be in the historic continuity of the communion of saints; in breadth, it expresses the fellowship of believers and congregations in our day.

+*C3.04.
+This church, inspired and led by the Holy Spirit, participates in The Lutheran World Federation as a global communion of churches, engaging in faithful witness to the gospel of Jesus Christ and in service for the sake of God’s mission in the world.

-*C3.03.
-The name Evengelical Lutheran Church in America (ELCA or “this church) as used herein refers in general references to this whole church, including its three expressions – congregations, synods, and the churchwide organization.
+*C3.05.
+The name Evangelical Lutheran Church in America (ELCA or “this church”) as used herein refers in general references to this whole church, including its three expressions – congregations, synods, and the churchwide organization.
 The name Evangelical Lutheran Church in America is also the name of the corporation of the churchwide organization to which specific references may be made herein.

 CHAPTER 4.
 STATEMENT OF PURPOSE